Pasta is Good for You and Good for the Planet

 - Grains are among the least intensive foods to produce, requiring fewer resources and water per calorie than most other foods.
 Research published in Ecosystems found that grains (like the wheat used to make pasta) use only 0.51 liters of water to produce 1 calorie of food.
 On the other hand, beef production uses 10.19 liters of water to produce 1 calorie of food, while fruits use 2.09 liters per calorie, and vegetables use 1.34 liters per calorie.

-- Another speaker at the World Pasta Congress 2015, Alessandra Luglio, a nutritionist in Brazil, explains that pasta “has many environmental advantages.
+- Noted Brazilian nutritionist Alessandra Luglio explains that pasta “has many environmental advantages.
 With just two ingredients, it comes straight from nature and the process is simple.”

 - Recognizing the importance of sustainable diets, nutrition experts at the 2015 Healthy Pasta Meals Scientific Consensus meeting, organized by the nonprofit Oldways, added a point about sustainability for the first time to the Scientific Consensus statement, declaring that “pasta is a simple plant based food, and has a low environmental impact.”

 Back to 5 Good Reasons to Love Pasta

 Baroni, L., Cenci, L., Tettamanti, M. Berati, M. Evaluating the environmental impact of various dietary patterns combined with different food production systems.
 European Journal of Clinical Nutrition (2006) 1-8